 Etekcity Outdoor Wireless Remote Control Outlet

 The Etekcity Outdoor Wireless Remote Control Outlet is basically a more advanced version of the Fosmon outlet.
-Used in the simplest way, it allows you to use the IR remote to control over lights in a room, various household appliances, fountain pumps, and so forth.
+Used in the simplest way, it allows you to use the RF remote to control over lights in a room, various household appliances, fountain pumps, and so forth.
 However, this outlet lets you move beyond the simple and into more advanced setup options.

 For instance, the two outlets on this build can be individually controlled.
 Moreover, the Etekcity Outdoor Wireless Remote Control Outlet allows you to pair several ZAP 1FX outlets into a single remote.